PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 This is particularly important for neural networks, which expect numeric input rather than string labels.

-In our case we will be applying label encoding using LabelEncoder from sklearn.preprocessing package to encode the training, validation and tetsing dataset.
+In this case, I applyied label encoding using LabelEncoder from sklearn.preprocessing package to encode the training, validation and tetsing dataset.

 **Data Augmentation using ImageDataGenerator**

 Data augmentation is a technique used to artificially expand the size of a training dataset by generating modified versions of the images in the dataset.
 ImageDataGenerator from Keras is a powerful tool for performing real-time data augmentation during training.
 It generates new images by applying random transformations such as rotations, flips, zooms, shifts, etc., to the original images, helping to improve the model’s performance.

-In this project, we are using data augemtation on training dataset and only rescaling in testing and validation dataset to use in the first model we will be creating based on CNN architecture.
+In this project, we are using data augemtation on training dataset and only rescaling in testing and validation dataset to use in the first model created based on CNN architecture.

 ### First Model Development:
-In this project we first created Convolutional Neural Network (CNN) using Keras' Sequential API.
+In this project, first created Convolutional Neural Network (CNN) using Keras' Sequential API.
 It’s designed for image classification, where the input is an image of shape (256, 256, 3) (256x256 pixels with 3 color channels).

 Let's understand the model archietcture: